beemdevelopment/Aegis/doc/db.md

 #### Slots

 This section contains a SHA-256 hash of the master key and a list of slots.
 The hash is used to verify the integrity of a decrypted slot.
-Note that this is just for convenience, not security.
+Note that this is meant for convenience, not as a security measure.

 | Length | Contents                  |
 |:-------|:--------------------------|